Lakunake/Sync-Player/README.md

 > [!NOTE]
->  All users will see the same video at the same time except for **volume**, which is controlled individually per client.
+>  All users will see the same video with the same attributes except for **volume**, which is controlled individually per client.

 ---